JohannesBuchner/APEMoST/doc/manual.rst

 - docutils (python-docutils)

 It may be handy to keep this manual open, and the `GSL manual <http://www.gnu.org/software/gsl/manual/>`_ as well as the `api documentation <api/html/index.html>`_.

+You can get a release of APEMoST from the `project page<http://sourceforge.net/projects/apemost/>`, or the latest version using `git clone git://apemost.git.sourceforge.net/gitroot/apemost/apemost`.

 ---------------------------
  The general concept